 Figure 5: Representation of algae growth monitoring.
-(A) Graph for AFDW biomass concentration (g/L) vs. time of laboratory measurements; (B) Graph for correlation between optical density sensor and laboratory measurements at 650 nm; and (C) graph for real-time optical density sensor vs time for an experimental batch.
+(A) Graph for AFDW biomass concentration (g/L) vs. time of laboratory measurements; (B) Graph for correlation between optical density sensor and laboratory measurements at 650 nm; and (C) graph for real time optical density sensor vs time for an experimental batch.